mlava/better-tasks/README.md

 - BT_attrEnergy:: medium
 ```

-These lines are purely optional—omit any you don’t need.
+These lines are purely optional - omit any you don’t need.
 Whenever a metadata value exists, it appears both in the dashboard and in the inline pill with quick actions:

 - Click → opens/creates the referenced page (project, waiting-for, context).
 - Shift+Click → opens that page in the right sidebar.
 - Cmd/Ctrl+Click → prompts you to edit the value directly.

 GTD status cycles through Next Action → Delegated → Deferred → Someday → (cleared) on click.
 Priority/energy pills cycle through low/medium/high/none on click.
 You can also add/remove metadata from the “⋯” menu on the pill or the dashboard row.
+The Convert/Create prompt includes these fields, with dropdowns for GTD/priority/energy.

 ### 🔹 Inline Pill Indicators